top of page

 Tractor, Grader, & Road Maintenance News

 With approximately 84% community voter participation and 80% of voters approving the special assessment to purchase a 2025 Kioti Tractor, the WPOA Board completed a purchase agreement, on behalf of Woodrock property owners, with Hitchin' Post in Lake George.
-Woodrock should take possession of the Kioti RX7320PC with a fully articulating hydraulic backblade at the end of January 2026, after the hydraulic conversion kit arrives and is installed.
+Woodrock should take possession of the Kioti RX7320PC with a fully articulating hydraulic backblamid-February, 2026, after the hydraulic conversion kit is installed.
 After the closing of Special Assessment collection at the end of February 2026, the board will purchase the voter-approved backhoe attachment.

 Please stay safe on the roads inside and outside of Woodrock!